 Precipitation measurements of snow are subject to large errors, especially in cold and windy conditions.
 These errors are dependent on the weather, the shielding surrounding the precipitation sensor, and the type of sensor used to measure precipitation.
 Using measurements from around the world, corrections are being developed by ATDD researchers that can be used to estimate the actual amount of precipitation for the most prevalent precipitation gauges used within the U.S. and abroad.

-Surface Energy Balance Network
+Surface Energy Budget Network

 The NOAA/ATDD Surface Energy Balance Network (SEBN) supports NOAA’s mission of providing high-value routine measurements of surface energy, water and carbon budgets along with other climate variables in regional vegetation systems across the continental United States.
 Data from SEBN can be used to improve land surface model parameterizations in computer models of weather and climate and improve our understanding of the critical land surface processes that control seasonal and annual water and carbon budgets for various ecosystem types.